DeafblindEngineer/braille-commands/focus40blue.md

+### Freedom Scientific Focus 40 Blue (5th Gen.)

+Braille Commands for Linux assistive-technology stack:

+* Orca screen reader program in graphical-mode
+* Speakup a kernel-based screen reader for the Linux console in text-mode
+* BRLTTY daemon to power the Focus 40 Blue (5th Gen.)

 ### Orientation of Focus 40 Blue (5th Gen.)

 The Focus 40 Blue (5th Gen.) is a 40-cell refreshable braille display, with a perkins-style keyboard, a menu button, nav rockers, nav mode buttons, panning buttons, rocker bars, selector and shift buttons.